 An established travel agency or association which offers vacation rentals by owner will often have inspected the properties, either directly or through an agent, and may even have assigned a rating to the property.
 While the property may well have deteriorated since that time, it is a measure of assurance that the property you rent will be as described.

 If the property does in fact exist but isn't as described, or if you have trouble getting the return of your deposit, most police agencies will tell you that the problem is a "civil matter" - that is, that if you want a remedy, you should file a lawsuit against the owner.
 However, if enough complaints about fraudulent activity accumulate, whether with the police or with the state or provincial consumer affairs office (in the United States, usually a division of the State Attorney General's office), the state may decide to initiate civil or criminal action to stop the fraudulent conduct.

-Reports of the owner's misconduct to the site or agency which made the rental may result in the owner being removed from their rosters, or may assist in obtaining a full or partial refund of monies wrongfully withheld.
+Reports of the owner's misconduct to the site or agency that made the rental may result in the owner being removed from their rosters, or may assist in obtaining a full or partial refund of monies wrongfully withheld.